dhatGuy/PERN-Store/README.md

 - [react-Spinners](https://www.npmjs.com/package/react-spinners)
 - [react-helmet-async](https://www.npmjs.com/package/react-helmet-async)

-## Contributing

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env files in both client and server directory

 #### client/.env